daboe01/Cellfinder/README.md

 Cellfinder
 ========

 Cellfinder is a comprehensive framework for image filtering and feature extraction.
-Cellfinder unifies the power of R (i.e. EBImage), ImageMagick, Postgres, Perl and arbitrary command line tools into a simple flat graphical block oriented programming language similar to QuartzComposer.
-Cellfinder additionally comes with image and feature editors and a storage facility.
-It is ideally suited to build e.g. automated laboratory cell counting solutions for repetitive laboratory experiments.
+Cellfinder unifies the power of R (i.e. EBImage), ImageMagick, Postgres, Perl and command line tools into a graphical block oriented programming language.
+Cellfinder makes it easy e.g. to build easy to use graphical laboratory solutions with database capabilities.

 Features include:
  * 100% browser based